 - La Maison des Lutins – a wooden house, ideal to warm up, to have a snack or to play games / there is also a baby changing area;

-- Ski Area – a designated ski area for children and accompanying adults, with a magic carpet;
+- Ski Area – a designated ski area for children and accompanying adults, with a magic carpet and rope-tow;

-- Snow play area – to play in the snow, make snowmen, play on the soft-play toys etc . . . (once our littlest saw this, it was
+- Snow play area/terrace – to play in the snow, make snowmen, play on the soft-play toys etc . . . (once our littlest saw this, it was

 hardimpossible to get him to resume skiing!);

-*NB – You will need to buy a special pass to access this area!*
+*NB – You will need either your forfait or a special pass to access this area!*

 Beginner and Nursery Skiing

 Even when there are poor snow conditions, Passy makes a huge effort to keep the Beginner/Nursery slopes operational, with the help of snow cannons.
-There are a couple of drag-lifts (Beudeix I and Beudeix II) servicing the Bambi and Oursons pistes.
+There is one drag-lift (Beudeix 1) and the new covered magic carpet (Le Gypaète) servicing the Bambi and Oursons pistes.

 Intermediate and Advanced Skiing